Kyoto Area Guide: Southern Higashiyama 東山

 This page will continue from there, in southern Higashiyama, heading south along Philosopher's Walk, passing many temples and shrines, and ultimately ending at Kiyomizu Dera (temple).
 It is a full day's walk.

 For those coming from Enkoji/Shisendo, walk down the hill, with Mt.
 Hiei at your back, until you arrive at Shirakawa Dori (street).
 Turn left.
 Walk for roughly ten minutes until you get to Imadegawa Dori.
 Turn left.
+A hundred or so meters on the right is the beautiful Hashimoto Kansetsu Garden & Museum, once the refined home of the Japanese painter Hashimoto Kansetsu (1883-1945).
 From here it is several minutes to the Silver Pavilion (Ginkakuji) and the northern end of Philosopher's Walk.

 Ginkakuji is arguably the zenith of Japanese artistic expression.
 The fifteenth century temple was originally a villa for the Shogun Ashikaga Yoshimasa, a less than competent ruler but tremendous patron of the arts in a time of conflict and instability.